Requirement to Register for GST

 This will arise if you provide goods or services in return for a fee that is subsidised by non-business receipts such as grants, donations or sponsorships.
 Such non-business receipts are usually given to you to fund your operations and support the subsidised activities.

-For example, if you are an operator of a nursing home, the government may provide grants to you to subsidise your operating costs so that you could charge lower rates to the low income group.
+For example, if you are a social service agency, the government may provide grants to you to subsidise your operating costs so that you could charge lower rates to the low income group.
 As a result, you will be involved in subsidised activities.

 Input tax incurred for subsidised activities is not claimable in full and has to be apportioned.